-Administrator’s note: This is an updated version of an article previously published to Court Leader on July 21, 2018.
+Administrator’s note as of September 3, 2020: This is an updated version of an article previously published to Court Leader on July 21, 2018.

 (1) Significant attention is now being focused on developing tools to assist people in

 navigating legal processes, resolving legal disputes, and making legal decisions.
 Using artificial intelligence (AI) to analyze relevant datasets could greatly increase the effectiveness and usability of these tools.
 At the same time, there are several risks and shortcomings if these tools are not developed and used responsibly.
 Given the potential advantages of using AI developed tools, the objective here is to create an awareness of the benefits, risks, and possible risk mitigation measures associated with the use of AI developed tools in courts.
 An increased awareness can result in more effective AI developed tools.